hectorcorrea/solr-for-newbies/tutorial.md

 ## Customizing our schema
 So far we have only worked with the fields that were automatically added to our `bibdata` core as we imported the data.
-Because the fields in our source data had suffixes (`_ss`, `_txt_en`) that match with the default `dynamicField` definitions in a standard Solr installation most of our fields were created with the proper field type except, as we saw earlier, the `_txts_en` field which was created as a `text_general` field rather than at `text_en` field (because there was no definition for `_txts_en` fields).
+Because the fields in our source data had suffixes (e.g. `_txt_en`) that match with the default `dynamicField` definitions in a standard Solr installation most of our fields were created with the proper field type except, as we saw earlier, the `_txts_en` field which was created as a `text_general` field rather than at `text_en` field (because there was no definition for `_txts_en` fields).

 Also, although it's nice that we can do sophisticated searches by title (because it is a `text_en` field) we [could not sort](https://stackoverflow.com/a/7992380/446681) the results by this field because it's a tokenized field, technically we can sort by it but the results will not be what we expect.